Rosmarinic Acid

 What is the recommended dosage of Rosmarinic Acid?

-Reported potential side effects may include: Generally well-tolerated; mild GI upset (nausea, loose stools) reported in sensitive individuals — take with food.
+For most healthy adults, Rosmarinic Acid is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated; mild GI upset (nausea, loose stools) reported in sensitive individuals — take with food.
 Mild sedative effect at higher doses of lemon balm extracts — useful for anxiety/sleep but caution with driving or operating machinery.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Rosmarinic Acid is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Sedatives/hypnotics (benzodiazepines, alcohol): potential additive sedation with lemon balm at high doses.
+Possible interactions include: Sedatives/hypnotics (benzodiazepines, alcohol): potential additive sedation with lemon balm at high doses.
 Anticoagulants/antiplatelets: theoretical mild antiplatelet effect; clinical relevance unclear.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.